Frequently Asked Questions

 No. Final room assignments are not made until your arrival on campus.
 We understand the benefits of knowing your roommate ahead of time, but we feel that meeting your roommate on move-in day is part of the college experience.
 Our past experience shows that almost all of our roommate assignments are compatible matches.
 Be aware that no roommate/room changes will be made until the third Monday of the academic year.

-We will offer tours of Whitney residence halls tour rooms and University Village after the start of each semester in conjunction with the campus Admissions tour.
+We will offer tours of Lassen or Shasta residence halls and University Village beginning on Monday 2/6/2013 in conjunction with the campus Admissions tour.

 There are mailboxes in each living community.
 You will be assigned a mailbox when you move in (there is one mailbox per room so unless you are living in a single, it will be shared with your roommate(s).
 The mail is delivered to each community, Monday through Saturday, and placed in each mailbox by the mail staff.